 Permanent Place: Dandagaun-8, Karumarang, Rasuwa, Bagmati, Central Nepal

-Earthquake of 2015 April 25 brought very big change in Sarmila's life.
-She was playing in home when violent shaking of the house was started.
-Her house started to crumbled to the ground with dust smoke rising from the rubble.
+Earthquake of 2015 April 25 brought a very big change in Sarmila's life.
+She was playing at home when the violent shaking of the house started.
+Her house started to crumble to the ground with dust smoke rising from the rubble.
 She was taken out of the door by her granny but her little sister, Hissi Dolma, who was 11 months old, was still there, not in the house but now in the rubble.
-She was hanging in the basket for sleeping but when house collapse, her state unknown.
-When Earthquake stop, poor little girl was seen lying in the dust unmovable.
+She was hanging in the basket for sleep but when the house collapsed, her state was unknown.
+When the Earthquake stopped, the poor little girl was seen lying in the dust unmovable.
 Granny picked up, and yes she was breathing.
 She was alive.

-Oh what happen to Sarmila father and mother, they were high in the mountain cliff gathering the woods for cooking?
+Oh what happened to Sarmila's father and mother, they were high in the mountain cliff gathering the woods for cooking?
 They were buried in the landslide; only pieces of the clothes were found.

-Sarmila, grew up in Dandagaun, remote village in Rasuwa.
-She never saw the crowd in the market place or vehicle.
-She never show the town and tv.
-When she is taken to the clothing store, she do not know which fits and suits her.
+Sarmila grew up in Dandagaun, a remote village in Rasuwa.
+She never saw the crowd in the marketplace or vehicle.
+She never shows the town and tv.
+When she is taken to the clothing store, she does not know which fits and suits her.
 She rejects all types of clothes.
 But she is obedient; you give her, she takes gladly.
-She likes to visit market and see cars pass by.
+She likes to visit markets and see cars pass by.

 Reuben was moved by their story when he met Tulamaya and all Earthquake victims in the tents, when giving the emergency relief supplies, and promised them to help as he can.

-Today, Sarmila is going to school, which is 25 minute walk from her tent made by zinc.
+Today, Sarmila is going to school, which is a 25 minute walk from her tent made of zinc.
 Her School name is Model Trinity School and she is reading in LKG, Lower Kindergarten.
 She likes to play with her sister Hissi Dolma, (Her name is changed to Ashisma now).
-She brings water in small Jar to help their Mom (Tulamaya) cook food.
-She takes biscuits or Corn to the School as lunch box.
+She brings water in a small Jar to help their Mom (Tulamaya) cook food.
+She takes biscuits or Corn to the School as a lunch box.
 She likes all kinds of fruits and sweets.

 You can send gifts of cards and photos, or toys to Sarmila in this address.